 Bibliotheca Alexandrina is seeking submissions for its newest anthology of fiction and poetry: In a Shadow’d Mirror: Pagan Tales of Fantasy and Horror.
 The collection is being edited by Rebecca Buchanan.
-Submissions are open from 1 May 2020 to 1 October 2020, with a projected release date of Winter 2020.
+Submissions are open from 1 March 2021 to 1 August 2021, with a projected release date of Autumn 2021.

 The editor is interested in poetry and short fiction from every subgenre of fantasy and horror, including but not limited to: comic fantasy, epic fantasy, fairy tales, gaslamp fantasy, grimdark, noblebright, heroic fantasy, magical realism, romantic fantasy, sword and sorcery, urban fantasy, weird fiction, occult detective, psychological horror, possession tales, ghost stories, monster stories, haunted houses, urban legends, and more.
 The editor is also interested in every -punk derivative (bronzepunk, ecopunk, elfpunk, mythpunk, steampunk, et cetera) provided that it leans towards the fantasy/horror end of the spectrum as opposed to the science fiction end.

 The only criteria is that the story must feature Pagan/polytheist characters.
 So, for example, submit a story about a traditional Scottish witch battling monsters in Edinburgh; a Vodouisant in modern New York trying to break a curse; a descendant of Circe hunting for a lost magical Greek artifact; Olympias, the mother of Alexander the Great, going on a quest at Dionysus’ command; a priest of Thoth in ancient Egypt investigating an occult crime; a devotee of Osanyin trying to save an endangered magical herb; a Taoist priestess fighting a plague in medieval China; and so on.